top of page

 • loss and bereavement

-• disrupted childhood, care experience (growing up in the care system), adoptees and becoming a foster carer
+• disrupted childhoods, care experience (growing up in the care system), adoptees and becoming a foster carer

-• neurodivergent affirmative - autism, AD(H)D, dyslexia and dyspraxia
+• neurodivergence - autism, AD(H)D, dyslexia and dyspraxia

 • visible and non-visible disability, long-term health conditions and illness